mendix/docs/content/refguide/configure-add-on-and-solution-modules.md

 ### 3.2 Exporting Solution Package

-Solution package is an app package that will be sold as an out-of-the-box solution.
+Solution package is an app package that will be sold as an out-of-the-box solution and can be used by multiple customers.
 It has a **solution core** that consists of solution modules.
 It can also consist of standard modules (app modules) and add-on modules.
 For more information on solutions, see [Creating Solutions](/appstore/creating-content/sol-solutions-guide) in the *Marketplace Guide*.

 To export the solution package, right-click the name of the app in the **App Explorer** and select **Export app package** or open the **File** menu > **Export App Package**.
 For more information on exporting, see [Export App Package](export-app-package-dialog).

+The solution package gets an *.mxsolution* extension.

 ## 4 Updating Add-on and Solution Modules